Find the File URL in WordPress

 Now, you’ll see the “Edit Media” page.
 Circled in red below, you can see the File URL.
 Copy that – make sure you get the whole thing.

 Now that you have the filepath for your media, you can use it in code.
-The basic

 This will get your image on the page: